Jersey City Skeeters

 The Jersey City Skeeters were a minor league baseball team which operated in Jersey City, New Jersey.
-The club started in the 1860s and by 1870 joined the National Association of Base Ball Players.
+The Skeeters started as an amateur club in the 1860s and by 1870 joined the National Association of Base Ball Players.

-By 1885, Jersey City had joined the Eastern League, but they dropped out before the end of the season.
-The team rejoined the league the following year, finishing in second place.
+By 1885, Jersey City began playing at the Grand Street Grounds and had joined the Eastern League, but they dropped out before the end of the season.
+The club rejoined the league the following year as the Jersey City Jerseys (taking the place of the Trenton Trentonians) where they finished 2nd.

-In 1887, a Jersey City Skeeters team was playing in the International League, but in 1888, they were in the Central League, a much lower league, competition-wise.
+In 1887, a Jersey City Skeeters team was playing in the International League.
+In 1888, the club would go through several changes.
+The Skeeters transferred to the newly organized Central League, a much lower league, competition-wise.
+The club was then purchased by John B. Day, owner of the New York Giants, as a farm team for the Giants and moved to Oakland Park, which Day also purchased, in the Jersey City Heights.
+In 1889, the Skeeters moved to the newly organized Atlantic Association and but disbanded in late July.
+The club was revived for the 1890 season as the Jersey City Gladiators but got off to a dismal start.
+On July 19, 1890, with a record of 27-46 (.370), the club again disbanded mid-season.
+The club would again disband in June of the 1900 season playing as Jersey City.

 The team participated in three other leagues before 1902, with little success.
-In that year, however, the city of Jersey City built the club a new stadium, and the team committed to the Eastern League.
-They finished in third place in their first year in the league, but in 1903, they fielded a championship team.
+However, that same year the City of Jersey City built the club a new ballpark for the club called West Side Park and the team fully committed to the Eastern League.
+The new park seated 8,500 and was generally considered to be the best in the Eastern League.
+The Skeeters would finish in third place in their first year in the league, but in 1903, they fielded a championship team.
 That year, the team won their first 18 games, and had a stretch of 25 consecutive victories.
-They won the league with a record of 92–33.
-The 1903 Skeeters were recognized as one of the 100 greatest minor league teams of all time.
+They won their first and only league title with a record of 92–33 (.736).
 That team was managed by 39-year-old player-manager Billy Murray, who stayed with the team through 1906, but the team never won another championship.
+In 2001, the 1903 Skeeters were ranked 7th out of the 100 greatest minor league teams of all time.
+As of 2025, the 1903 teams' .736 winning percentage is still the best in the history of minor league baseball.